Architecture 2.0

 Read & cite

-Use the synthesis lecture in your own work, and tell us where it is wrong.
+Use the book in your own work, and tell us where it is wrong.

 Discuss